mfkiwl/IntNavLib/README.md

 # IntNavLib

-This is my toy c++ integrated navigation library.
+This is my playground c++ integrated navigation library.
 The aim is to have modular pieces of c++ code that can be used in integrated navigation applications.
+I try to avoid dynamic memory usage in core modules (though not in simulation parts).

 ![image](media/Figure_1.png)